Websites are built differently and demand different speed and performance optimization tactics.

 Unless you’re an advanced user and know exactly what you’re doing here, most users have no business looking into this section.

-But, for this tutorial on the best WP Rocket setting for Core Web Vitals, let me explain what each setting or feature does.
+But for this tutorial on WP Rocket’s best configuration for Core Web Vitals, let me explain what each setting or feature does.

-• Export Setting – WP Rocket allows you to download a backup of the plugin setting anytime on other sites.
+- Export Setting – WP Rocket allows you to download a backup of the plugin settings anytime on other sites.

-• Rollback – If you notice performance issues with your sites after updating to the current WP Rocket plugin version, you can roll back to the previous version to resolve the issue.
+- Rollback – If the WP Rocket performance breaks your site after updating to the latest plugin version, you can roll back to the previous version to resolve the issue.

 Tutorials